-Computational Modeling and Materials Science (CMMS) is a special interest group supported by KENET to enhance research capacity development in the use of computational modeling in science and technology.
-Research work within this group is expected to involve university faculty and graduate students in chemistry, physics and the environmental sciences but strongly welcomes those from other basic and applied sciences.
-To increase research output directly or by complementing the existing limited work from groups with standard experimental research infrastructure, CMMS has embraced computational modeling which is now considered as an important decision support tool.
-In this regard, CMMS targets training of graduate students as well as young and upcoming faculty in universities, research institutions and industry.
+The Computational Modelling and Materials Science (CMMS) is one of the Special Interest Group supported by KENET to enhance research capacity development in the use of computational modeling in science and technology.
+Research grants support the research projects of early career PhD faculty and researchers in computational biology, chemistry, mathematics, physics, environmental and engineering sciences.
+In order to increase the research output from research groups with standard experimental infrastructure, CMMS has embraced computational modeling which is now considered an important decision support tool.
+In this regard, CMMS research team must include graduate students, preferably PhD students.
+Teams can also include industry researchers working in innovation hubs or startups.